 WAIT 5 – 10 MINUTES WHEN ADDING DIFFERENT CHEMICALS!
 Adding too many chemicals at once can create cloudy water that takes days to clear and is often difficult to balance.

-Hair products, skin products, and detergents can all contribute to cloudy water.
+Hair & skin care products, and detergents can all contribute to cloudy water.

 - Before entering the tub, rinse off any lotions, hair sprays etc.